top of page

 The live sessions last anywhere from 15 minutes to an hour, depending on what the market conditions are that day.

-The cost of the course in 2023 will be $499.
+The cost of the course in 2025 is $899 USD.

 Why should I listen to you?